djradon/public-notes/prdct.linkml.md

 ## Features

 - LinkML is designed to work in harmony with other frameworks, including both semantic RDF-based frameworks, as well as frameworks that are more familiar to developers such as JSON.

+### JSON-LD support

+- [[prdct.JSON-LD]] contexts and JSON-Schema provide distinct ways of describing your data, with JSON-Schema providing the structural description of how your information is organized, and contexts providing the semantics (or at least a loose semantics consisting of reuse of URIs).
+Despite these distinct purposes there is a lot of overlap and many organizations end up manually maintaining these and keeping them in sync.
+  - other frameworks like SHACL may be used for a frame-independent representation of the RDF.

 ## Resources